LucasSilva-jpg/LucasSilva-jpg/README.md

 # 👋 <Hello World!>

- My name is Lucas Vinicius, I'm in my 1st period of Software Engeneering on UniFil - Londrina, Parana, Brazil.
+ My name is Lucas Silva, I'm in my 1st period of Software Engeneering on UniFil - Londrina, Parana, Brazil.

  ## 🚀 About me.
   Just a newcomer front-end developer getting deeper and deeper into the development world!